-In July 2013, the Corporation acquired Sprott Resource Lending, a lender focused on providing bridge and mezzanine financing to mining and oil and gas companies, which was formerly managed by SCLP.
-As a result, the Corporation now provides lending services in addition to its core business of asset management.
+Sprott Resource Lending is a lender focused on providing bridge and mezzanine financing to mining and oil and gas companies.
+Through this business, the Corporation provides lending services in addition to its core business of asset management.
 It is management's intention to continue providing these services either as a part of the Corporation's invested capital and/or as professional services to new AUM expected to be raised in future lending vehicles to be managed by the Corporation.
-Management also expects to redeploy capital from maturing loans into other ventures of the Corporation, either for acquisitions, seeding of new products or organic expansion.
+Management may also redeploy capital from maturing loans into other ventures of the Corporation, either for acquisitions, seeding of new products or organic expansion.

 As a lender to natural resource companies, SRL will finance precious and base metal mining, exploration and development companies, as well as oil and gas companies and related businesses.
-Financing is primarily extended to companies that are involved in late stage exploration and development, or early stage production.
+Financing is primarily extended to companies that are involved in late stage exploration and development, or early stage commodity or power production.
 In providing this type of financing, SRL will finance generally on a first priority basis, will earn interest on its loans, and may also receive fees, stock and/or warrants from borrowers.
 SRL will also consider other financing arrangements.
 Where Sprott Resource Lending has excess funds not deployed in financing arrangements, it may deploy such excess funds in various short term or liquid securities, deposits with financial institutions, and longer term bonds or debentures.

-As at December 31, 2013, SRL had approximately \$96 million in resource loans and had 5 employees.
+As at December 31, 2014, SRL had approximately \$120 million in resource loans and had six employees.